 Little Africa Reef, Loggerhead Key North

-If you have a kayak, raft, or brought you own sailboat, then go to Little Africa Reef near Loggerhead Key.
+If you have a kayak, raft, or brought your own sailboat, then go to Little Africa Reef near Loggerhead Key.
 This is a fantastic place where you’ll find larger coral heads surrounded by all kinds of colorful, tropical fish, a variety of juvenile barracuda and spiny lobster.
 The water in Little Africa is calmer than most in the area, which makes it good for kids too.

 Windjammer Wreck, Loggerhead Key South West

-Located just south west of Loggerhead Key at coordinates N24 37.461 W82 56.564, the Windjammer Wreck is great for snorkeling and novice diving.
-Built in 1875, the three-masted, iron-hulled, sailing ship wrecked on Loggerhead Reef in 1901.
+Located just south-west of Loggerhead Key at coordinates N24 37.461 W82 56.564, the Windjammer Wreck is great for snorkeling and novice diving.
+Built in 1875, the three-masted, iron-hulled, sailing shipwrecked on Loggerhead Reef in 1901.
 Before diving this site, be sure to pick up a laminated underwater map at the visitor center.
 This map will provide you with a self-guided tour of the wreck and allow you to make sense of what you are seeing.
 Depths on this site range from zero feet, where a small piece of wreckage actually breaks the surface, to 20 feet.
 The best visibility on the site is during flood tide.

 Exploring Fort Jefferson

 Construction of Fort Jefferson (named after the third President, Thomas Jefferson) started in early December 1846 and finally finished in in 1875.
 The fort’s purpose was to protect one of the most strategic deepwater anchorages in North America.
 By fortifying the spacious harbor, the United States maintained an important “advance post” for ships patrolling the Gulf of Mexico and the Straits of Florida.